-The Foundation Degree in Event Management has been developed to meet the needs of both employers and students in this dynamic and fast paced industry.
+The Foundation Degree in Tourism and Aviation has been developed to meet the needs of both employers and students in this dynamic and fast paced industry.

-It is aimed at those students who aspire to a career in Event Management and develops the knowledge, skills and attributes to become an Event Professional either setting up a business or progressing up the career ladder into management positions.
+It is aimed at those students who aspire to a career in tourism and develops the knowledge, skills and attributes to become a customer focused and innovative employee who can progress up the career ladder into management positions.

-The programme has an industry focused flavour that is aimed at ensuring learners understand the vital aspect of ensuring events are planned and executed to a high standard, aimed at ensuring both client and customer needs are met and exceeded.
-As an industry that is increasingly reliant on knowledgeable professionals the Foundation degree in Events Management provides students with a well-rounded understanding of the sector and ensures that students have the best possible employment chances after completing their studies.
+The programme has a strong customer focused flavour that is aimed at ensuring learners understand the vital aspect of ensuring customer needs are met and exceeded.
+The decision to combine the travel and tourism and aviation sectors was taken to ensure that students receive a well-rounded understanding of the sector as a whole and ensure that students have the best possible employment chances after completing their studies.